2kool2/GIF-pause/README.md

 The animated gif is preloaded into memory, then displayed, preventing flashes of white occuring.

-The SVG controls used are defined in the HTML.
+The SVGs used for control buttons are defined in the HTML.